choria-legacy/marionette-collective/website/simplerpc/clients.md

 Now whenever you call an action you will not see the progress indicator.

 ### Saving the reports in variables without printing
-As of version *0.4.5* you can retrieve the stats from the clients and also get text of reports without printing them:
+You can retrieve the stats from the clients and also get text of reports without printing them:

 {% highlight ruby %}
 stats = mc.echo(:msg => "Welcome to MCollective Simple RPC").stats